RugendoW/Simple-Contact-Form/README.md

 <h2>The Purpose of The Form:</h2>

 The purpose of the this form isto provide a simple way for users to contact us.
-The form collects the user's name,email address and   message.
+<P>The form collects the user's name,email address and   message.</P>

 <h2>Form Structure</h2>
  <h4>The form consists of the following sections:</h4>